 Case Study

-How we built Scribetech’s voice-based medical transcription tool Augnito
+Designing a voice-based medical transcription tool

 scribetech-banner1440x708